spartan-phunguyen/github-crawler/README.md

    EXPERT_USERNAMES=torvalds,antirez,gaearon
    ```

-2. Provide a file with usernames:
+2. Provide a file with usernames (one per line or JSON format):
    ```
-   EXPERT_LIST_FILE=experts.txt
+   EXPERT_LIST_FILE=experts.json
    ```

 ## Components

 The pipeline uses several specialized components:

-1. **GitHubExpertFinder**: Identifies top users in a programming language
+1. **GitHubExpertFinder**: Identifies top users in a programming language (supports both REST API and GraphQL)
-2. **GitHubCommentCrawler**: Collects comments from GitHub users
+2. **GitHubCommentCrawler**: Collects comments from GitHub users (supports both REST API and GraphQL)
 3. **CommentEnricher**: Uses OpenAI to analyze and classify comments
 4. **CommentEmbedder**: Creates vector embeddings and uploads to Qdrant